AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 Well, yeah, no, no.

 Let's not bring up nuclear weapons.
+Okay, okay.

-Well, part of the reason I wanted to discuss this was this very week there was an interview with Jared Kaplan, who's the chief scientist and co-owner of Anthropic, which is one of the major AI companies, who was talking about, you know, what will happen when AI gets to the state where it can improve itself.
+Well, part of the reason I wanted to discuss this was this very week there was an interview with Jared Kaplan, who's the chief scientist and co-owner of Anthropic, which was one of the major AI companies, who was talking about, you know, what will happen when AI gets to the state where it can improve itself.

-And he says, this is in some ways the ultimate risk, because it's kind of like letting AI kind of go.
+And he says, this is in some ways the ultimate risk because it's kind of like letting AI kind of go.

 And we're going to have to make a decision about what we do.
 Now, first of all, I mean,

-the kind of the informality of kind of, as in kind of a big decision, But also, why is that a decision?
+the kind of the informality of kind of, as in kind of a big decision.
+But also, why is that a decision?
 Why is it seen as a decision that has to be made by us whether to allow AI to improve itself?

 Should it just not happen?
 I mean, it's like so much of the stuff we could just decide not to.